2026 NFL draft: Resolution JC-2A picks

 Resolution JC-2A, enacted by the NFL in November 2020, rewards teams for developing minority candidates for head coach and/or general manager positions.
 The resolution rewards teams whose minority candidates are hired away for one of those positions by awarding draft picks.
 These draft picks are at the end of the third round, after standard compensatory picks; if multiple teams qualify, they are awarded by draft order in the first round.
 These picks are in addition to, and have no impact on, the standard 32 compensatory picks.
-One pick was awarded for the 2026 NFL draft pursuant to the resolution.
+One pick was awarded pursuant to the resolution.